 *Just a friendly reminder before we get into this, remember to click the speaker button on the top left corner to initiate sound for these Vines to get the full experience.

-Which is why, for me, Cronenberg’s cinema was such a treat to explore, dissect, and incorporate.
-Cronenberg is unsettling, beautiful (often a grotesque beauty, but beauty nonetheless), and transformative.
+Cronenberg’s cinema is unsettling and grotesquely beautiful.
 His cinema is one of transformation, obsessed with the idea of individual man as a kind of social construct, our identity shaped and molded by external forces in ways we may not even be conscious of.

-His films appear to exist in an illusory state, yet remain so tangible that we can’t help but be affected by them long after the theater lights go up.
+His films appear to exist in an illusory state, yet remain so tangible that we can’t help but be affected by them long after they finish.

 Dead Ringers (1988)

 Currently, TIFF is hosting a David Cronenberg exhibition in Toronto through mid-January.
 A full career retrospective.
-I could not think of a better way to reflect on and celebrate one of my most highly revered filmmakers than by dedicating this second volume of Vines to his work.
+I could not think of a better way to reflect on and celebrate this incredible filmmaker than by dedicating this second volume of Vines to his work.

 As I dove into this, I began to wonder what Cronenberg makes of the absurdity of the Internet and social media.
 How we live our lives through these screens and windows.
 How our phones and tablets have become appendages to our bodies.
 How we seem stuck in a never-ending loop that plays over and over and over again.

 The three Cronenberg films featured in The Criterion Collection are Videodrome, Dead Ringers, and Naked Lunch.
-My team and I tackled each from a different perspective and style, but feel there is a definitive connective tissue through all three.
+My team and I tackled each from a different perspective and style, but feel there is a definitive connective tissue through each of them.

 Naked Lunch (1991)